 Early Origins of the Berch family

-Lancashire at Birch, a district chapelry, in the parish of Manchester, union of Chorlton, hundred of Salford.
+The surname Berch was first found in Lancashire at Birch, a district chapelry, in the parish of Manchester, union of Chorlton, hundred of Salford.
 "The chapel, dedicated to St. James, is supposed to have been originally built by a member of the family of Birch.
 Birch Hall, a seat of the Haverseges, passed from them to the Birches; and it is conjectured that the plans laid by James, Earl of Derby, for seizing Manchester for Charles I., were disconcerted by the councils of Col. Birch (1615-1691) and his compeers, held here."
-CITATION[CLOSE]

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 "In the reign of Edward II. the manor [of Birches in Cheshire] passed with the heiress of Nicholas de Birches, by marriage, to the Winningtons."
-CITATION[CLOSE]

-Another 91 words (6 lines of text) covering the years 1615, 1691, 1645, 1660 and 1691 are included under the topic Early Berch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Berch research.
+Another 46 words (3 lines of text) covering the years 1615, 1691, 1645, 1660, 1652, 1710 and 1691 are included under the topic Early Berch History in all our PDF Extended History products and printed products wherever possible.